 But just because your Pokémon doesn't evolve doesn't mean they don't change as the battle rages on.
 As you level up and earn experience, you'll get the option to upgrade your moves, as well as learn new ones.
 Experiment with all of the moves to find the playstyle that works best for you.

-Pokémon Unite tips and tricks: Hold onto your items
+Pokémon Unite tips and tricks: Battle Items and how they work

 Similar to the mainline titles, Pokémon can hold items that give them a boost while in battle.
+This approach replaces the standard gear system in MOBAs like League of Legends.
+Upgrading these items and equipping the optimal loadout for each Pokémon can drastically improve your odds of winning.
 There are two different kinds of items in Pokémon Unite:

 Held Items: Held items can be equipped to Pokémon and provide stat boosts.
 You can equip three at one time.
-The first slot is unlocked at the start, but the second slot is unlocked when you reach Trainer Level 7, and the third slot is unlocked at Trainer Level 10.
+The first slot unlocks at the start, but the second slot unlocks when you reach Trainer Level 7, and the third slot unlocks at Trainer Level 10.

 Battle Items: Battle items can be used in the middle of a battle for an instant effect.
 Your Pokémon can only hold one at a time.